Do your tweens and teens spend hours a day looking at screens? They’re not alone.

 Notable Changes in Teen Media Habits

-While social media habits for teens have held steady—about an hour and ten minutes a day— since the last survey four years ago, Common Sense found some notable changes from 2015.
+Social media habits for teens have held steady—about an hour and ten minutes a day— since the last survey four years ago.
+However, Common Sense still found some notable changes from 2015.

 Survey results showed that 69 percent of children own their own smartphone by the time they are 12, up from 41 percent in 2015.

 The survey also revealed that teens and tweens are spending less time watching television on actual TV sets.
 In one notable change, the percentage of young people who say they watch online videos “every day” has doubled since 2015.
 The average amount of time spent watching videos has also nearly doubled.

 Among all teens aged 13-18, listening to music is the only category that beat out watching online videos as a favored activity.
 For tweens 8-12 years of age, YouTube is the media activity they enjoy the most, a major change from its fifth-place ranking with this age group just four years ago.
 The survey found that 76 percent of tweens say they used the site—despite the fact that YouTube says it is only for those age 13 and older.

 Concerns about YouTube